InternRobotics/MMSI-Video-Bench/README.md

 ## 👓 Evaluation

+Please note that while **Sufficient Coverage** ensures that all video information is fully preserved, we **Recommend** using this setting for evaluation.
+Evaluation under the **Uniform** setting may lead to missing critical information.
+The Uniform-50 setting is only provided due to current input-length limitations in some models.

 1. Run infernece

     For open-source models, change the openai `base_url` and `api_key` to your own in `utils/openai_api.py`.
 For proprietary models, modify the `load_model` function in `inference.py` to use the corresponding model path.
 Run the following command to perform inference for a specific model under a particular setting: